Kraktorist/build-stack/README.md

 ## Working now

-1. Adjust helm config for k8s runner.
-Make it similar to monitoring spec.
+1. Find a way to copy /boutique folder
-2. Bugs with `catalogue` build multistep build doesn't work for some reasons. and the /app exists as a folder not a file
+2. `catalogue` and `payment` don't work on priveleged ports